heoplatform/base-plugin-system/README.md

 ### Phase 1: `init`
 - All `init` methods are called sequentially
 - Each plugin receives the complete plugins array
-- Plugins can access and configure other plugins
+- Setup only; no side-effects allowed
 - Ideal for:
   - Setting up core functionality
   - Establishing dependencies
-  - Cross-plugin configuration

 ### Phase 2: `postInit`
 - Called after all `init` methods have completed
 - No parameters passed (plugins should have stored necessary references during `init`)
+- Side-effects allowed
 - Ideal for:
   - Final setup steps
   - Starting services